ellikiiski/Fossil-pollen-climate-reconstruction-tools/README.md

 ## Tools for fossil pollen based climate reconstructions

-In this repository, you find the data and scripts used in my Master's thesis \[insert name here\] (2026) from the University of Helsinki.
+In this repository, you find the data and scripts used in my Master's thesis *Evaluating methods for predicting climatic conditions from pollen data* (2026) from the University of Helsinki.
 The thesis itself is available \[insert link info here\].
 In the study we reconstructed the Holocene climate in northern Europe using fossil pollen data as a proxy.

 ### Data and output